-where \begin{itemize} \item $d_G(\ga)$ is the discriminant valuation of $\ga$ (see Definition \ref{def:conductor-group}); \item $\mathrm{Art}_\ga=\mathrm{Art}(G_\ga)$ is the Artin conductor of the centralizer of $\ga$ (see Definition \ref{def:conductor-group}); \item $\mathrm{def}(\kappa_G(\ga))$ is the defect of the Kottwitz invariant $\kappa_G(\ga)$ (see Definition \ref{def:defect-Kott-invariant}). \end{itemize} \end{thm} More generally, when the group is essentially tamely ramified but non-split, the Artin conductor of $G$ will also contribute and we expect that the resulting formula remains valid for any reductive group $G$ over $F$ and any parahoric subgroup $\bfP\subset G(F)$, with no assumption on the residue characteristic $p$.
-Let us explain our strategy briefly.
-For elements $\ga$ that are strongly topologically unipotent in the sense of Definition \ref{def:top-unip}, we can identify $X_{\bfP,\ga}^G$ with a Witt vector affine Springer fiber for the Lie algebra using a quasi-logarithm map (cf. \cite{KV}) and deduce the dimension formula from the Lie algebra case.
-In general, we use the topological Jordan decomposition (cf. \cite{Spice08}, \cite{KV}) and a geometric version of Harish-Chandra descent argument in \cite{BV21} to reduce to the case of topologically unipotent element.
+where \begin{itemize} \item $d_G(\ga)$ is the discriminant valuation of $\ga$ (see Definition \ref{def:disc-group}); \item $\mathrm{Art}_\ga=\mathrm{Art}(G_\ga)$ is the Artin conductor of the centralizer of $\ga$, and $\mathrm{Art}(G)$ is the Artin conductor of the group $G$ (see Definition \ref{def:conductor-group}); \item $\mathrm{def}(\kappa_G(\ga))$ is the defect of the Kottwitz invariant $\kappa_G(\ga)$ (see Definition \ref{def:defect-Kott-invariant}). \end{itemize} Furthermore, if $\bfP=\bfI$ is an Iwahori subgroup, then $X_{\bfI,\ga}^{G}$ is equi-dimensional. \end{thm} We expect the dimension formulae above to be valid for any reductive group $G$ over $F$ and any parahoric subgroup $\bfP\subset G(F)$, with no assumption on the residue characteristic $p$.
+On the other hand, we do not know if the equi-dimensionality property is true for general parahoric subgroups.
+Let us briefly explain our strategy.
+For elements $\ga$ that are strongly topologically unipotent in the sense of Definition \ref{def:top-unip}, we can identify $X_{\bfP,\ga}^G$ with a Witt vector affine Springer fiber for the Lie algebra using a quasi-logarithm map (cf. \cite{KV}) and deduce the dimension formulae from the Lie algebra case.
+In general, we use the topological Jordan decomposition (cf. \cite{Spice08}, \cite{Ka-lifting}) and a geometric version of Harish-Chandra descent argument in \cite{BV21} to reduce to the case of topologically unipotent element.
 However, there is the remaining case of topologically unipotent but not strongly topologically unipotent elements.
-Under our assumption that the group $G$ is (essentially) tamely ramified and the residue characteristic $p$ is good, this case occurs only when the adjoint group has a $\mathrm{PGL}_n$ factor and $p$ divides $n$.
-In this remaining case, we will use a more involved argument to reduce to the Lie algebra case.
+Under our assumption that the group $G$ is (essentially) tamely ramified and the residue characteristic $p$ is not bad, this case occurs only when the adjoint group has a $\mathrm{PGL}_n$ factor and $p$ divides $n$.
+This remaining case will be treated separately in \S\ref{sec:GLn} by a more involved argument.